Gamification is the buzzword today, it seems like we all have this in mind. But when do we use survey gamification?

 And as you might expect, the more money, the higher the response rate.
 That’s being said, there is a threshold at which increasing the value won’t change much.

-There is no perfect amount or value for a survey incentive, but there are different things that can help you determine the right amount:
+There is no perfect amount or value for a survey incentive, but there are different things that can help you:

 - The budget and resources allocated to the survey